 - POS (Point of Service) plans benefit employers who are looking for the flexibility of traditional health plan but need the cost savings of managed care.
 In this plan, employees can choose an in-network primary care physician (PCP) and receive full benefits and they can also seek care outside the network without a referral, but must pay more for out-of-pocket expenses.

 - PPO (Preferred Provider Organization) plans offer employees the greatest freedom of choice by providing in-network and out-of-network options.
 Employers reap the benefits of a low-cost health care plan, while employees can choose to see network providers and pay less or visit non-network doctors or hospitals and pay more.

 Good health starts with a clean mouth.
 Studies show that certain oral infections can indicate more serious health problems, such as diabetes and heart disease.
 Offering your employees a dental plan helps them stay healthy and more productive.

 Under a dental plan, your employees have access to an open network, optional orthodontic coverage, easy administration (online enrollment, one billing statement, no claim forms) and split enrollment, so your employees can choose dental coverage without enrolling in a medical plan.

 Buying health insurance is all about making an investment in your most valued asset: your employees.
-That’s why it’s important to be informed and know all of your options to make sure both your employees and your business are healthy, and satisfied with your health insurance.
+That’s why it’s important to know all of your options to make sure you, your employees and your business are healthy, and satisfied with your health insurance.
 Learn more about Priority Health’s offerings for businesses here.